ADDICTION PSYCHOTHERAPY

 The Therapeutic Relationship

 A large part of what makes this work effective is the relationship itself.
 The consistency of having the same person to talk to over time, someone who knows your history and is genuinely trying to understand you, creates something that is itself healing.
-Patterns that play out in a person's life tend to surface in this relationship as well, and that provides an opportunity to look at them in real time, with some degree of safety.
+That kind of continuity is rare.
+And what develops in it — the trust, the honesty, the gradual willingness to look at difficult things — is not incidental to the treatment.
+It is one of the things that makes it work.

 Frequently Asked Questions

-Q: How is this different from CBT or other structured therapies?
+How is this different from CBT or other structured therapies?

 Getting in Touch